microsoft/superbenchmark/docs/user-tutorial/benchmarks/micro-benchmarks.md

 Support the following traffic patterns:
 * `all-nodes`, validate the NCCL/RCCL performance across all VM nodes simultaneously
-* `pair-wise`, validate the NCCL/RCCL performance across VM pairs with all possible combinations by parallelizing
+* `pair-wise`, validate the NCCL/RCCL performance across VM pairs with all possible combinations in parallel
 * `k-batch`, validate the NCCL/RCCL performance across VM groups with a specified batch scale
 * `topo-aware`, validate the NCCL/RCCL performance across VM pairs with different distances/hops as a quick test

 #### Metrics

 | Name                                   | Unit             | Description                                                 |